Frequently Asked Questions on Early Years Funding

 Just 15 or 30

-- Fully Funded offers which include all enhancements and no additional hours
+- Fully Funded offers which include all enhancements and no additional hours, with a smaller discount on the enhancements

 Nil Cost

-We have specific numbers of places for each of these offers and these do vary nursery by nursery.
+We have specific numbers of places for all of our patterns of attendance and these do vary nursery by nursery.

 Because we are open all year round most of our places are offered in that way.
 We do have limited term-time places.
 Where parents require just term-time then we would recommend going to a local pre-school who are exactly set up to meet their term-time needs.

-Why can’t I mix the patterns of attendance shown above?
+Why can’t I mix the patterns of attendance?

-For this reason we generally don’t allow children to split their funding with other providers.
-However, when a child has additional SEND needs this is possible.
+For this reason and because we feel it is not in the best interest for a child’s emotional security, we generally don’t allow children to split their funding with other providers.
+However, when a child has additional SEND needs this is possible and we will consider this on a case by case basis.

-Where parents chose to access an Enhanced Flexible 15/30 Offer, over and above the basic entitlement funded provision, then there is an additional charge that covers additional services.
+As mentioned above the government funding is provided to cover the basic education entitlement for children.
+It is not intended to cover all of the rich and unique experiences that Bright Kids provides nor to cover the cost of foods, consumables and enhanced activities that we undertake, which fall outside of EYFS requirements.
 These services include, but are not limited to, extra hours, breakfasts, snacks, lunches, teas, trips outside the nursery, parties for children, equipment or gifts that the children take home such as for Mother’s or Father’s Day and other such specific activities that the nursery buys in specifically for children.
-You are not obliged to take up these additional services and you can access your funded only hours at NIL COST over the 38 or 51 weeks as shown on the Schedule of Fees.
+You are able to opt-out of these services and you can access your funded only hours as descried above or in more detail on your sites Schedule of Fees.

-Generally, the more hours that are bought direct then the cheaper these become per hour, hence there is no specific hourly rate as all our calculations work on a sliding scale based on these factors, both for the enhancement charges and the additional hours.
+Generally, the more hours that are bought direct then the cheaper these become per hour, hence there is a range of hourly rates as all our calculations work on a sliding scale based on these factors, for all the enhancement charges and the additional hours.

 How is the funding shown on my invoice?

-So, if you have started your 30 hours funding in September then you have 1140 hours to be allocated.
-We divide this over the 12 months and allow 95 hours per month against the equalised monthly charges.
-This helps ensure your invoices remain static throughout the year, fee increases aside.
+So as an example, if you have started your 30 hours funding in September then you have 1140 hours to be allocated.
+We divide this over the 12 months and this shows as 95 hours per month at zero cost on the invoice.
+For convenience, your invoices will be equalised throughout the year, fee increases aside.

 Where you attend on other patterns then invoices may be produced over a different number of months or on an actual used basis.
 In all cases your invoice will show the number of hours that has been applied for that month and any remaining charges from the Schedule of Fees.